revolunet/JSbooks/README.md

 JSbooks is a showcase of the bests free ebooks about Javascript.

-Find here the best publications about your favourite programming langage without spending any bucks !
+Find here the best publications about your favourite programming language without spending any bucks !

 Check it out : http://jsbooks.revolunet.com